Debt and your DCJ Housing property

 There are many government and non-government support services that can help by providing advice, support, financial counselling and budget planning.
 To locate a service near you go to HSNet or Ask Izzy.
 You can also find a service in your area through the Financial Counsellors' Association of NSW directory of financial counsellors.

 What to do if the debt is due to domestic and family violence

 If you are experiencing domestic and family violence and feel that you are not safe in your home, it's important to seek help.
 In cases of emergency please call Triple Zero 000.

 Domestic and family violence can take many forms including physical violence, property damage, and financial control.

-If your property is damaged or you fall into arrears, you can talk to FACS Housing about your situation.
+If your property is damaged or you fall into arrears, you can talk to DCJ Housing about your situation.
 Tenants may not be responsible for damage incurred by a criminal act committed by someone else.
-FACS Housing will ask you for a Police Event number, police statement or other evidence to verify that you are not responsible for the damage.
+DCJ Housing will ask you for a Police Event number, police statement or other evidence to verify that you are not responsible for the damage.